AlexTheMetalhead/CPP-algorithms/README.md

 ### Prerequisites

-If you want to test the algorithms, you'll need to install Visual Studio 2019.
+If you want to test or modify the algorithms, you'll need to install Visual Studio.

 ## Built With

+* C++
-* Visual Studio 2019 and C++.
+* Visual Studio 2019.

 ## Contributing